-There are many differences between these graduate two programs – including :
+There are many differences between these two graduate programs.
+Some of the most important:

 Time: The MS degree usually takes about 2 years, while the PhD degree usually takes between 4 to 6 years.

-Funding: In short, PhD students are usually funded by an institution invested in their research, while an MS degree is funded more similarly to an undergraduate degree.
+Funding: PhD students are usually funded by an institution invested in their research, while an MS degree is funded more similarly to an undergraduate degree.

 For this reason, gaining admittance into the PhD means also gaining access to funding.
 Sometimes we have students who we think could do well in the PhD program but who we can’t fund in the year they originally apply.
 In those cases, the student has the option to a) commit to self-funding a PhD, or b) enroll in the MS Plan A, where they can work on applying for fellowships and doing so well in their research that they become a priority for funding in the subsequent years.
 This is frequently a good option for students who might not look spectacular “on paper” but who have something special to offer the program.